Jaam Rek: One week Tour of Senegal and The Gambia

 The trip cost is €1650 (we do offer a discount for Senegal residents, please inquire).
 This cost is based on double occupancy lodging.
 For a single room, there is an additional €75 supplement.
 To secure your spot on the trip, we take a non-refundable deposit of €250.
 If you are unable to make it on the trip, you can use this deposit towards a future trip at a later date.

-As stated above, the trip cost includes all lodging, transport, and a certain number of group meals during the trip.
-It does not include airfare, visas, optional activities, drinks, and food outside of the group meal.
+As stated above, the trip cost includes all lodging, transport, breakfasts and some lunches and dinners.
+It does not include airfare, visas, optional activities, drinks, restaurant meals and other food outside of the group meal.

 If a trip has open spots, we will accept bookings up until departure.
 For trips that are full, we expect trip payment no later than two months before the trip starts.
 Please see our page on trip policies and cancellations.